An IODD will SECURE BOOT hundreds of different ISOs\VHDs with NO SECURE BOOT COMPATIBILITY ISSUES!

 These are images which will replace the agFM Partition 2 with an ‘official’ Ventoy Partition 2.
 The E2B USB drive is thus transformed into a Ventoy USB drive with a small 32MB Partition 2 and a volume name of VTOYEFI.
 The USB drive thus behaves exactly as any official Ventoy USB drive (except it can also MBR\Legacy boot to E2B!).
 The agFM files are removed and the USB drive will UEFI-boot directly to Ventoy.
 You can thus always use the latest version of Ventoy whenever a new version is released.

-You can restore the original agFM partition and files by booting from ventoy into to a grubfm ISO file and then pick the menu item to restore agFM.
+You can restore the original agFM partition and files by booting from Ventoy – loading a grubfm ISO file to load the grubfm menu system – and then pick the ‘Restore agFM’ menu item to restore agFM.

 See here for more details.